datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 The magic here is that - the model can now learn which users like which products and why - without being explicitly told.

 But here is the wild and slightly scary thing.
 We will never really know how it comes to recommend something - it is a black box.

+I would say it is important to note that there are two ways to train a model: